Yufan-lab/Yufan-lab.github.io/required sections/to-do list.md

 * Update change log and to-do list
 * start considering the mini project like quiz game.
 * Organize the portfolio.
+* Recall the Html and Css tutorial everyday and keep practice React stuff.
+* talking to my classmates and ask question through Discord frequently to stay on track and improve my skill.
+* start looking at the rest tutorials.